-Several experts consider the new ISO 9001: 2015 to be an(other) attempt at making quality management systems a completely integrated part of doing business and something that concerns everyone.
+Several experts consider the new ISO 9001: 2015 standards to be an(other) attempt at making quality management systems a completely integrated part of doing business and something that concerns everyone.
 This ambition demands that top-level management do less delegating of the task and themselves be more engaged in the process.

-Some companies have already received the new ISO 9001: 2015 requirements with open arms.
+Some companies have already received the new ISO 9001: 2015 standards with open arms.
 Here, we are talking mainly about companies with a high level of maturity in their quality management systems, where the task is integrated fully into the day-to-day work.
 However, many other companies have to make a concerted effort in order to get management to take quality management systems more seriously.
 Here, the quality manager can do a lot.
 Maybe you’re exhausted just thinking about it?
 Here are seven concrete ideas to arouse the interest of top-level management in quality management systems.

 1. Drop internal quality jargon